What is the Mediterranean diet

 Same goes for vegetables, you can blanch your vegetables ahead of time and keep them ready in the fridge.

-If you like pasta you can also prepare a wonderful tomato sauce, make small jars or put it into ziplock bags flat in the freezer (this will allow the sauce to thaw out in the pan in 5 minutes).
+If you like pasta you can also prepare a wonderful tomato sauce in large batch, make small jars or put it into ziplock bags flat in the freezer.
+This will allow the sauce to thaw out in the pan in 5 minutes.

 Mediterranean diet: snacks